-In our classes we teach the art of Escrima Concepts as taught by Grandmaster Steve Tappin.
-This is a weapons based system and therefore you will learn to use weapons from your very first lesson.
-As the name suggests, this is also a conceptual system which means it is the idea that ultimately matters, not the technique, which is true of everything we teach at Cambridge Kung Fu.
+Escrima Concepts is a weapons based system and therefore you will learn to use weapons from your very first lesson.
+As the name suggests, this is a conceptual system which means it is the idea that ultimately matters, not the technique.

 The fundamental concepts used in our classes are: Balance, Power, Focus, Timing (speed and distance), and Transition.
 These concepts are explored to find the safest and most efficient way of ending a fight, using control of both your own and your opponent’s weapon and body to make effective use of what you have.

-Initially we train with rattan sticks, then as you progress through the syllabus you will move on to use knives, palm sticks, machetes, staff and a whole host of other weapons, including combinations, for example double stick or stick and knife.
+Initially we train with rattan sticks, then as you progress through the syllabus you will move on to use a large variety of other training weapons including tonfa, axe, knives, palm sticks, machetes, staff and a whole host of other weapons and combinations.
 From the outset you will also train unarmed using just your own body (which is also a weapon) against all the different weapon types.
 Students learn to interchange weaponry depending on its availability so they can fight just as well with a weapon or without it, learning to adapt the concepts to whatever weapons they are using.

-At Cambridge Kung Fu we are very fortunate to have learnt Escrima from some of the top Escrima practitioners in the world, including Grandmaster Bill Newman (Latosa Escrima), Grandmaster Brian Jones and Master Ricky Crofts (Latosa Escrima and Integrated Kun Tao) and Master John Morgan.
+We are very fortunate to have learnt Escrima from some of the top Escrima practitioners in the world, including Grandmaster Brian Jones and Master Ricky Crofts (Latosa Escrima and Integrated Kun Tao), Grandmaster Bill Newman (Latosa Escrima), and Master John Morgan.

-Our Escrima Concepts Instructor is Col Maggs who is a private student of Instructor Wayne Tappin.
+In Cambridge, our Senior Instructor is Col Maggs who is currently a 1st Technician Grade (1TG) and private student of Instructor Wayne Tappin (4TG).